 Then add the caramel into the ice cream base and stir to combine.
 Place the base in the refrigerator, covered, for at least 2 hours until well-chilled.

-You could pair this ice cream with my Mint Chocolate Chip Ice Cream or my Double Chocolate Chunk Ice Cream for an ice cream buffet.
+You could pair this ice cream with my Mint Chocolate Chip Ice Cream or my Nutella Ice Cream for an ice cream buffet which is always a big hit!

 - Red, White and Blue Ice Cream with Homemade Waffle Cones

-by leaving me a rating and a review below!
+by leaving a rating and a review below!

 Homemade Salted Caramel Ice Cream is one of those rich pleasures in life.
 The combination of the decadently smooth texture with the salty kick is truly sublime!